dojo/docs/dojox/editor/plugins/TextColor.rst

 Limitations
 ===========

 * The dojox.widget.ColorPicker has some CSS issues when combined with certain themes on certain browsers.
+For example, claro theme on Google Chrome renders a bit off.
 * The plugin is **not** A11Y (accessibility) compliant since the dojox.widget.ColorPicker is not A11Y compliant.

 ========